kerimoyle/cellml-specification/src/reference/informative/informC11_interpretation_of_variable_resets2.rst

     1. For each reset item, determine whether its test criterion (the "when" idea above) has been met.

        a.
-If yes, set its status to "active".
+If yes, the reset is said to be "active".
        b.
-If not, set its status to "inactive".
+If not, it is "inactive".

     2. Collect all *active resets* for a variable and its equivalent variables into a "variable active set".